Uberspace/lab/source/guide_seafile.rst

 ::

- [isabell@stardust seafile]$ pip3.8 install --upgrade pip Pillow pylibmc captcha jinja2 sqlalchemy==1.4.3 django-pylibmc django-simple-captcha python3-ldap mysqlclient --user
+ [isabell@stardust seafile]$ pip3.8 install --upgrade pip Pillow captcha jinja2 sqlalchemy==1.4.3 django-simple-captcha python3-ldap mysqlclient --user
  [isabell@stardust seafile]$

+.. note:: Two depencies, ``pylibmc`` and ``django-pylibmc`` cannot be installed because they would require the system packages ``memcached`` and ``libmemcached-devel`` to be installed on Uberspace.
+This is okay because memcached support in Seafile is `optional <https://manual.seafile.com/deploy/add_memcached/>`_ and only recommended for installations with more than 50 users.

 Create databases
 ----------------